Connect with others who understand.

 Does Sleep Apnea Cause Weight Gain?

-Why does sleep apnea cause weight gain?
-Because when sleep is disrupted, it affects the body’s hormones and energy levels.
+The relationship goes both ways: Excess weight may contribute to sleep apnea, and sleep apnea can cause weight gain.
+When sleep is disrupted, it affects the body’s hormones and energy levels.
 Here are a few ways sleep apnea can affect the body.

 Two important hormones, called leptin and ghrelin, help control appetite.
 Leptin tells your brain when you’re full, decreasing your appetite.
 Ghrelin signals to your brain when you’re hungry, increasing your appetite.

-When you’re sleeping, your body typically produces more leptin.
-However, if you have frequent sleep disturbances and are not getting enough sleep, your body can’t make leptin.
-These lower levels of leptin make it harder for your body to feel full, which can result in intense cravings, feelings of hunger, and overeating.
+When you sleep, your body typically produces more leptin.
+However, if you have frequent sleep disturbances and are not getting enough sleep, your body doesn’t make as much leptin.
+These lower levels of leptin, combined with increased ghrelin from sleep deprivation, make it harder for your body to feel full.
+This can result in intense cravings, feelings of hunger, and overeating.

-Sleep apnea and shorter sleep duration can also raise cortisol, a hormone your body makes that plays a crucial role in managing stress.
-High cortisol levels can increase food intake and encourage the body to store fat, two risk factors that can contribute to weight gain.
+Sleep apnea and shorter sleep duration may raise levels of cortisol, a hormone your body makes that plays a crucial role in managing stress.
+High cortisol levels can cause you to eat more and encourage the body to store fat — two risk factors that may contribute to weight gain.

 Daytime Sleepiness